 York Conservation Alumni Association

-The study trip to Tallinn will mainly concentrate on three facets of the capital – the largely intact medieval old town, the Kalamaja region that boasts some of the best examples of wooden architecture from the first Republic period of the interwar years, and the vernacular architecture displayed at the Rocca al Mare Open Air Museum.
+Following the success of the Summer 2018 YCAA study tour of Tallinn, Estonia, a series of articles have been written by alumni who attended, and cover facets close to the itinerary of the visit: the largely intact medieval old town; the Kalamaja region that boasts some of the best examples of wooden architecture from first republic period of the interwar years, and the vernacular architecture in Rocca al Mare Open Air Museum.
+Articles are being serialised via the YCAA blog.

 University of York Boat Club